Vrajeshbrahmbhatt06/Linkedin-Clone/README.md

 ```
 ## Live Application URL

-The Application is deployed in https://linkedin-clone-b1f04.web.app/
+The Application is deployed on firebase

-Click on the link to see the application
+Reach out to get the live link of the website

 ## Cloning and Running the Application in local